daniruiz/flat-remix/README.md

 It has been designed specially in gnome shell 3.22 but it should work with most linux distributions, under gnome, unity, cinammon, xfce, kde, etc.

-This theme was made to fit with the [Super Flat Remix GNOME theme](https://github.com/daniruiz/Super-Flat-Remix-GNOME-theme).
+This theme was made to fit with the [Flat Remix GNOME theme](https://github.com/daniruiz/Super-Flat-Remix-GNOME-theme).

 ![alt tag](http://i1123.photobucket.com/albums/l553/mikelon1/Flat_Remix_GnomeTheme.png~original)